Ever wonder who owns whom? Or what happened to your favorite brand of yesterday? Maybe this page will help. Additions and corrections welcome!

 DUCANE: Purchased by Lennox in 1999.

-DUNHAM-BUSH: Most divisions sold to Topgroup Holdings Berhad of Malaysia.
+DUNHAM-BUSH: C. A. Dunham and Bush Manufacturing merged in the 50s.
+Most divisions later sold to Topgroup Holdings Berhad of Malaysia.

 DUOMATIC-OLSEN: Canadian maker changed name to DMO Industries with Olsen & Airco as brand names.
 Now owned by ECR.